 We like how the Uniden SDS100’s easy setup.
 Users can program each of their favorite lists using a Startup Key (0-9).
 This helps because once you start up your police scanner and select the key number, the Favorites Lists that are assigned to the key can be scanned.

-Some users have stated that the SDS100 was too bulky.
+Some users have stated that the SDS100 was too bulky and wished it could be as compact as the BC125AT.
 While it does have a thick outer covering, it can be difficult to carry it around in your pocket.
 Even if the radio is attached to your belt, you’ll still find yourself bumping into every doorway you walk through.

 The Uniden SDS 100 exerts too much heat while in operation.
 While it has less operating power and screen resolution than a smartphone, it still delivers heat at a higher temperature.
 If you’re going to use this radio, make sure to have it in cool temperature areas, so it doesn’t overheat.